handsamtw/strava-calender-api/README.md

 Replace ACCESS_TOKEN, REFRESH_TOKEN, and MONGODB_PASSWORD in .env.example file to your own credential.
 Then run `mv .env.example .env` to rename the file

+## How to Contribute

+Before making PR request, please

+- Run `pytest tests` ensuring all test cases pass
+- Run `pylint ./**/*.py` ensuring the score is above 7/10.
+It would be great if you can also help out on improving the score

 ## Design documentation

 ### User flow